Fire Watch Guard Services in Lauderhill, FL

 Guards capture timestamped photos at each patrol checkpoint and around any observed hazard, providing visual proof of compliance for fire marshals, insurance carriers, and corporate risk teams.

-Our digital fire watch logs are formatted to meet the documentation standards of the major U.S. fire marshals, including FDNY, LAFD, Chicago Fire Department, Tampa Fire Rescue, JFRD, Miami-Dade Fire Rescue, Phoenix Fire Department, Lauderhill Fire Department, SDFD, and Philadelphia Fire Department, among others.
+Our digital fire watch logs are formatted to meet the documentation standards of the major U.S. fire marshals, including FDNY, LAFD, Chicago Fire Department, Tampa Fire Rescue, JFRD, Miami-Dade Fire Rescue, Phoenix Fire Department, Lauderhill Fire Rescue, SDFD, and Philadelphia Fire Department, among others.

 Every guard is OSHA-trained, holds an F-01 certification where the AHJ requires one, is fire-watch certified and OSHA-trained, and is covered under our $2M general liability and workers’ compensation policies.